-Lodged in a regal 18th-century edifice, Nancy's standout gallery occupies art lovers for hours on end.
-A wrought-iron staircase curls gracefully up to the second floor, where a chronological spin begins with 14th- to 17th-century paintings from the likes of Perugino, Tintoretto and Jan Van Hemessen.
-The first floor spotlights 17th- to 19th-century masterpieces of the Rubens and Caravaggio ilk.
+Lodged in a regal 18th-century edifice, Nancy's standout gallery occupies art lovers for hours.
+A wrought-iron staircase curls gracefully up to the 2nd floor, where a chronological spin begins with 14th- to 17th-century paintings by the likes of Perugino, Tintoretto and Jan van Hemessen.
+The 1st floor spotlights 17th- to 19th-century masterpieces of the Rubens, Monet, Picasso and Caravaggio ilk.
 A collection of Jean Prouvé furnishings, impressionist and modern art and a dazzling Daum crystal collection hide in the basement.

-Highlights in the first- and second-floor picture galleries include Mello da Gubbio's 14th-century altarpiece, Perugino's Renaissance Madonna and Child with two Angels (1505), Rubens' lucid, large-scale Transfiguration (1603), showing Jesus radiant on a mountain and Caravaggio's dramatic chiaroscuro Annunciation (1607).
+Highlights in the 1st- and 2nd-floor picture galleries include Mello da Gubbio's 14th-century altarpiece, Perugino's Renaissance Madonna and Child with two Angels (1505), Rubens' lucid, large-scale Transfiguration (1603), showing Jesus radiant on a mountain, and Caravaggio's dramatic chiaroscuro Annunciation (1607).

-The basement Jean Prouvé Collection homes in on the pared-down aesthetic of Nancy-born architect and designer Jean Prouvé (1901–1984), and displays a selection of Prouvé’s furniture, architectural elements, ironwork and graphic works.
-Here you will also find the peerless Daum Collection , which is displayed in a dark, spotlit gallery that shows off the glassware to great effect and cleverly set against the backdrop of Nancy's late medieval city walls.
+The basement Jean Prouvé Collection homes in on the pared-down aesthetic of Nancy-born architect and designer Jean Prouvé (1901–84), and displays a selection of Prouvé’s furniture, architectural elements, ironwork and graphic works.
+Here you will also find the peerless Daum Collection , which is displayed in a dark, spotlit gallery that shows off the glassware to great effect and is cleverly set against the backdrop of Nancy's late-medieval city walls.
 Trace Daum through the ages – from the sinuous, naturalistic forms of art nouveau to the clean colours and restrained lines of contemporary crystal.